elyra-ai/elyra/docs/source/recipes/deploying-elyra-with-opendatahub.md

 # Deploying Open Data Hub with Elyra

-This document outlines how to perform a quick deployment of [JupyterHub](https://jupyter.org/hub), [Elyra](https://github.com/elyra-ai/elyra), and [Kubeflow](https://www.kubeflow.org/) on [Open Data Hub (ODH)](https://opendatahub.io/) using the Open Data Hub Operator.
+This document outlines how to perform a quick deployment of [JupyterHub](https://jupyter.org/hub) and [Elyra](https://github.com/elyra-ai/elyra) on [Open Data Hub (ODH)](https://opendatahub.io/) using the Open Data Hub Operator.

 Note the following:
 - The instructions in this document utilize default configurations, which are unlikely to meet the requirements of a production deployment.
-- By completing the steps in this document Kubeflow v1.2, JupyterHub v1.4, and Elyra v2.2.4 are deployed in the `kubeflow` project/namespace.
+- By completing the steps in this document JupyterHub v1.4 and Elyra v2.2.4 are deployed in the `kubeflow` project/namespace.
 - The JupyterHub GUI is secured by OpenShift.
-- Kubeflow is deployed using a single-user configuration and is not secured.
-- As part of the Kubeflow deployment an instance of the [MinIO object storage](https://docs.min.io/docs/deploy-minio-on-kubernetes.html) is provisioned.
-This instance is secured using the default user id and password.

 ## Requirements

 Verify that the following requirements are met.

 - You have some hands-on experience with Red Hat OpenShift.
-- You have access to a red Hat OpenShift Cluster with internet connectivity.
+- You have access to a v4.x Red Hat OpenShift Cluster with internet connectivity.
-    - Since we will be installing both ODH and Kubeflow the preferred resource requirements are 16 GB RAM, 6 CPUs, and 45G of disk space.
 - The OpenShift CLI (`oc`) is installed locally.
     - [Installation instructions](https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html) for  Windows and MacOS
+- [Kubeflow v1.3 is deployed](https://www.kubeflow.org/docs/distributions/openshift/) in the `kubeflow` project/namespace if you are planning on running pipelines on Kubeflow Pipelines.

 ## Prepare for deployment